FortunateSon999/CP3407-Assessment-Group-1-Phoebe-Theodore/README.md

 ## Team

 It is recommended to complete this assignment in a group of maximum 3 students.
-1. Student 1
-2. Student name 2
-3. Name 3
+1. Chung Sheng Ni Phoebe
+2. Theodore Lee Qi

 # *General* project planning BEFORE iteration-1, (see chapters 1 and 2)